christopher-gholmieh/linked-list-library/README.md

 # Hashmap:
-This is a simple, modern, and bare-bones linked-list library written in C with the goal of simplicity.
+This is a simple, modern, and barebones linked-list library written in C with the goal of simplicity.

 ## Documentation
 Available methods: